freon4dsl/Freon4dsl/notes/lionweb.md

 ### Incompatibilities

 #### Primitive Types
-- [ ] Freon alows multi-valued primitive properties, LionWeb does not
+- [ ] Freon allows multi-valued primitive properties, LionWeb does not
   - [ ] Option 1: remove them from Freon (**Chosen**)
   - [ ] Option 2: map to some Freon defined LionWeb structure (and map back)
-- Primitive properties can be optional in LionWeb, not in Freon
+- [ ] Primitive properties can be optional in LionWeb, not in Freon
 - [ ] LionWeb has introduced _Structured DataType_ in the M3,
-      Freon does not have it yet
+      Freon does not have it
-    - [ ] Option 1: Add Structured DataType to Freon (**Chosen**)
+    - Option 1: Add Structured DataType to Freon (**Chosen**)
-    - [ ] Option 2: map to Freon concept and (harder) map it back
+    - Option 2: map to Freon concept and (harder) map it back
       - Need to avoid reference to DataTypes
+        - Maybe forbid "name: identifier" property
+        - Check for (in)direct loops
-          - Problem: LionWeb.dataType => Freon.Concept => LionWeb.Concept
+      - Problem 2-way: LionWeb.dataType => Freon.Concept => LionWeb.Concept
 - [ ] LionWeb has PrimitiveType, Freon does not (explicitly), so in LionWeb you can define new PrimitiveTypes in a language
     - [ ] Add this to Freon
     - [ ] Define some kind of mapping
 - LionWeb allows new PrimitiveTypes to be defined in a language, Freon does not
-    - Such a new primitive tyope can be used as the type of a property in the same language, there is no obvious way to do this in Freon (should be allowed in the .ast file)
+    - Such a new primitive type can be used as the type of a property in the same language, there is no obvious way to do this in Freon (should be allowed in the .ast file)
     - Potentially define a CustomPrimitiveType limited concept and map a LionWeb PrimitiveType to a member of CustomPrimitiveType